sander/hierarchical-deterministic-keys/keys.md

   - DSA-Serialize(c, r): Outputs the byte array serialization of the signature `(c, r)`.
   - DSA-Deserialize(bytes): Outputs the signature `(c, r)` represented by byte string `bytes`.

-The reader MUST NOT create an input byte string `reader_data` with sufficient entropy for each challenge.
+The reader MUST create an input byte string `reader_data` with sufficient entropy for each challenge.

-The reader MUST verify the proof using DSA-Verify.
+The reader MUST verify the proof `device_data` using DSA-Verify with the HDK public key.

 ```
 def HDK-Root(pk_device, seed):